conor52/Milestone-Project-2/README.md

 see and endless loading spinner icon and you can see an error message in the console saying max requests reached.
 A better plan would nearly entirely eliminate this problem.
 I hope to be judged as if I had a better plan, thus better loading speeds upon refreshing the page.

+Post submission Note: I have searched long and hard for an appropriate accommodation API on the internet, the best one I could find had a massive flaw where the bearer token changed every 24 hours or so, meaning that I couldn't sustain this feature.
+I will leave the code I have added but will comment it out until I can find a workable solution.

 # Technologies Used

 * Html 5: The language used to present content on my website.